jerakia/jerakia/doc/getting_started.md

 ## The policy file ##

-All jacaranda requests are processed using a lookup policy.
-Policy filenames should correspond to the name of the policy and are loaded from the `policydir` directive in jacaranda.yml.
+All jerakia requests are processed using a lookup policy.
+Policy filenames should correspond to the name of the policy and are loaded from the `policydir` directive in jerakia.yml.
 If you don't specify a policy name in the lookup request then the name _default_ is used.
 So let's create that now.

-    # mkdir /etc/jacaranda/policy.d
+    # mkdir /etc/jerakia/policy.d
-    # vim /etc/jacaranda/policy.d/default.rb
+    # vim /etc/jerakia/policy.d/default.rb

-Jacaranda policies are written in ruby DSL, therefore you a free to use any ruby you wish.
-A Jacaranda policy is defined as a block.
+Jerakia policies are written in ruby DSL, therefore you a free to use any ruby you wish.
+A Jerakia policy is defined as a block.

     policy :default do